akeneo/pim-docs/cookbook/import_export/product-import.rst

 Product Writer - BulkSaverInterface
 -----------------------------------

-This service allows to save many objects in the database.
+This service allows to save several objects in the database.

 For the products, the implementation ``Pim\Bundle\CatalogBundle\Doctrine\Common\Saver\ProductSaver`` is used.

-A dedicated chapter explain how it works.
+A dedicated chapter explains how it works :doc:`/cookbook/catalog/product/save`.

 Product Writer - BulkObjectDetacherInterface
 --------------------------------------------

-This service allows to detach many objects from the Doctrine Unit Of Work to avoid to keep them in memory.
+This service allows to detach several objects from the Doctrine Unit Of Work to avoid keeping them in memory.

-In other terms, it avoids to keep all the processed objects in memory.
+In other terms, it avoids keeping all the processed objects in memory.

-A dedicated chapter explain how it works.

 Product Association Import Step
 -------------------------------